edumunozsala/LLM-Engineering-notebooks/README.md

  ### WORK IN PROGRESS

- Some notebooks and notes, I developed during the LLM Engineering Course
+ Some notebooks and notes, I developed during the LLM Engineering Course:

-- Custom GPT Model
+- *Custom GPT Model*: A notebook showing you how to train a GPT model to write like shakespeare.
-- Supervised fine-tuning of GPT-2
+- *Supervised fine-tuning of GPT-2*: From an unsupervised trained GPT-2 model to a supervised fine-tuned model to translate from text to SQL.

 ## License